HuzeyfeAyaz/Exploring-Convolutional-Neural-Networks/README.md

-# Exploring ConvNets with Mnist and Cat and Dogs Datasets
+# Exploring ConvNets with the MNIST and Cat and Dogs Datasets

-In this repository we have covered following topics:
+In this repository, we have covered the following topics:

 * ConvNets and Pooling Layers
 * How to use pre-trained models